anttihaap/distributed-backup-system/REPORT.md

 | CONTRACT_CREATE_ACK:contractId:contractNodeId:contractId | Message acknowledging to create a contract |
 | CONTRACT_PING:contractId:contractNodeId | Ping contract. |

-Nodes that want to backup a file send `CONTRACT_CREATE` requests to it's peers in the network which also want to backup a file.
-The network (peer network or tracker) includes in the node updates a flag indicating if a node wants create backups or not.
+Nodes that want to backup a file send `CONTRACT_CREATE` requests to their peers in the network which also want to backup a file.
+The network (peer network or tracker) includes in the node updates a flag indicating if a node wants to create backups or not.
 A node acknowledges a `CONTRACT_CREATE` request with a `CONTRACT_CREATE_ACK` request.
 After this both nodes start piging the contract.
 The contract is called at this stage a *contract candidate*.
 If a contract candidate doesn't receive a ping for a certain time, the contract candidate will be disregarded.

-Node's will not accept any more contract candidates if ther exists anough acknowledged contracts.
-However, if some node send's an `CONTRACT_CREATE_ACK` it will be accepted.
+Nodes will not accept any more contract candidates if there exists enough acknowledged contracts.
+However, if some node sends an `CONTRACT_CREATE_ACK` it will be accepted.
 So there can exist more contract candidates that are actually needed.
-We try to encrease the performance by accepting more candidates but use a competition strategy to cherry-pick the contracts.
+We try to increase the performance by accepting more candidates but use a competition strategy to cherry-pick the contracts.

 After a nodes has a contract candidate that has 3 or more pings.
 It will cherry-pick the contract candidates that have the most pings.
 If there is an equal amount of pings in a contract candidate, it will chose one of them.

 #### Failure and recovery

-Negotations are not recovered on failure because of the competition.
-It's very likely that the stopped contract candidates will loose the competition.
+Negotiations are not recovered on failure because of the competition.
+It's very likely that the stopped contract candidates will lose the competition.
 If a node crashes and recovers, the negotiation will start from the beginning.

 ### Contract file transfer